 “Maya is one of my favorite dogs,” says Josh.
 “She’s a rescue dog who came from an abusive background, so she can be shy with new people.
 But once she gets her harness on, her tail starts wagging, her eyes light up, and she’s the happiest dog around.
 It’s so heart-warming to see that transformation.”

 Out of Howling Huskys’ 56 huskies, 43 are rescues.
-While people of all shapes and sizes rush out and buy huskies because of their good looks, few are prepared for the amount of work required to keep them—they demand a lot of mental and physical stimulation to be happy.
+While people often rush out to buy huskies because of their good looks, few are prepared for the amount of work required to keep them—they demand a lot of mental and physical stimulation to be happy—which leads to hundreds of huskies being put up for adoption every year.

 “They’re designed to pull sleds—they need to release that energy somehow,” says Josh.
 Movies and TV shows such as Game of Thrones, in which mythical wolves are domesticated and used as protection for some of the lead characters, have also been blamed for glamorizing husky ownership (albeit unintentionally.)